 The White House Physiotherapy Group

-A team of 20 clinicians led by CEO Jason Howard providing treatment providing centres across Yorkshire for Private and NHS patients.
+A team of over 20 clinicians led by Managing Director Jason Howard, providing treatment across Yorkshire for Private and NHS patients.
 The group treats musculoskeletal conditions, neurological conditions and post op orthopaedic patients.

 One Health Group